useflyyer/flyyer-docs/docs/advanced/complex-variables.md

 }
 ```

-Of course you can mix variables and arrays, but **try to keep variables simple.**
+Of course you can mix variables and arrays, but **try to keep variables simple and flat.**

 ## Types